-The other big factor in 2014 was the introduction of the new Point of Consumption Tax as part of new Gambling and Advertising laws in the UK.
+The other big factor was the introduction of the new Point of Consumption Tax (POC) as part of new Gambling and Advertising laws in the UK.
 This basically means that sites with an operational base outside the UK will still have to pay tax on profits generated by any UK based players.
-There have been many debates about how this will affect online bingo sites, with claims of sites closing down or withdrawing from the market.
-However the laws only came into force in November and December 2014 so it looks like any effects will be felt in 2015.
-Whilst it may be a loss for overseas bingo brands, we could see many more UK based new bingo sites popping up in 2015 and 2016.
+So from now on, any bets from UK customers will be charged with the Remote Gaming Duty (RGD) of 15%.
+There have been many debates about how this will affect the industry as a whole, with claims of sites closing down or withdrawing from the market.
+However the laws only came into force in November and December so it looks like any effects will be felt later in the year.
+Whilst it may be a loss for overseas bingo brands, we could see many more UK based new bingo sites popping up.

-The Advertising Standards Authority is the UK’s independent regulator for all media advertising, and 2014, 2015, 2016, have continued to see the ASA crackdown on operators who breach its CAP code.
+The Advertising Standards Authority is the UK’s independent regulator for all media advertising, and in the last few years, have continued to see the ASA crackdown on operators who breach its CAP code.
 In recent years, the ASA has ruled against several well-known operators who have (in its eyes) published misleading adverts and banners on websites, television, and print publications, and the Authority is notoriously strict about bingo brands clearly referencing wagering requirements for sign-up offers and promotions, as well as including more in-depth information regarding their terms and conditions.
 As the Advertising Standards Authority acts on complaints from members of the public, any operator that breaches its CAP code is liable to receive negative press, and this is something that new bingo sites should be mindful of.

 What else can we look forward to?

 Although those are the most major changes set to have the biggest impact on new sites over the next year, there are plenty of other changes and improvements we can still look forward to.